Skip to content

 Le BureauE2BBrowserbaseScrapybara

-ArchitectureProxmox VMsFirecracker microVMsCustom Chromium instancesVirtual desktop instances
+ArchitectureDedicated cloud VMsFirecracker microVMsCustom Chromium instancesVirtual desktop instances

 PersistencePersistent disk (20-80 GB)EphemeralSession-based (Contexts API for cookies)Session-based

-GUIFull XFCE4 desktop via VNCNoNo (headless)Browser viewport
+GUIFull desktop environmentNoNo (headless)Browser viewport

-TerminalYes (xterm.js + ttyd)Via SDK execNoLimited
+TerminalYes (integrated terminal)Via SDK execNoLimited

-File systemFull Linux FS, persistentSandbox FS, ephemeralNoBrowser-scoped
+File systemFull desktop FS, persistentSandbox FS, ephemeralNoBrowser-scoped

 BrowserChrome (full GUI)No built-inCore product (custom Chromium)Core product